-Freelance journalist (Public Art Review, Transfuge, Radio France, TV5, DW, BBC...)
-Travel-lover, passionate about Africa, Europe, literature, music, arts.
-Born in Paris, I lived in Prague, Miami, London, Nairobi (covering Kenya, Uganda, Ethiopia, Somalia), in Central Africa and in Bristol, UK.
-Travelled to Italy, Haiti, the Balkans/Caucasus, Tunisia, Liberia, South Africa, India, Mexico, Niger, Turkey and Iraq.
-This blog is to share news, thoughts, cultural discoveries from around the world.
+Freelance journalist (BBC, RFI, magazines), writer (first book on Massive Attack and Bristol), I work with Raoul Peck on his film projects.
+Born in Paris, I have been based in Prague, Miami, London, Nairobi (covering Kenya, Uganda, Ethiopia, Somalia) and Bristol, UK.
+Travelled to Italy, Haiti, Tunisia, Liberia, South Africa, India, Mexico, Niger, Turkey, Iraq...
+Passions: Africa, Europe, literature, music, arts.
+This blog is to share thoughts and cultural discoveries from around the world.

 We would like to apologise to anyone attempting to buy tickets online today.

 Dismal Land – a festival of art, amusements and entry-level anarchism.